Travel to developing countriesCholera; Dengue fever; Traveler's diarrhea; Malaria; Schistosomiasis; Typhoid; Yellow fever; Zika

 Ebola is a severe and deadly disease caused by a virus.
 There are several species of Ebola viruses.

 Ebola was previously called Ebola hemorrhagic fever.
 Viral hemorrhagic fevers damage the vascular system.
 The cause of death is not due to bleeding but to shock and multi-organ failure.
 Other hemorrhagic fevers include Lassa and Marburg viruses.

 These diseases circulate in animal populations.
 Scientists think that Ebola may have originated in bat or primate (apes and monkey) populations.
 Outbreaks occur when a person comes into contact with an infected animal.
 The disease is then transmitted among people through contact with an infected human.

 If a person recovers from Ebola, they may still harbor the virus in immune-privileged sites such as testicles, the inside of the eye, and the central nervous system.
 Relapse-symptomatic illness in recovered people is rare but may occur in the event of replication of the virus in a specific site.

-There is currently no available vaccine to prevent Ebola.
 The CDC advises that people who are traveling to an Ebola-affected area should: